obvonage/deved-platform/content/blog/en/better-together-github-vonage-cli.md

 ## GitHub CLI

 The [GitHub CLI](https://cli.github.com/) allows you to work with GitHub in your terminal of choice.
-It is free and open source and could replace `git` if you use GitHub to store your source code.
+It is free and open source but there are a few differences between the GitHub CLI and `git.` `git` is used for git operations in general such as using your locally hosted version of git, Bitbucket, GitLab, etc. Whereas, the Github CLI is specifically made for GitHub and allows you to manage a variety of GitHub features such as issue tracking, etc.

-Installation is super easy.
+Installation is straightforward.
 You head to the  [GitHub CLI docs](https://github.com/cli/cli#installation) and look for your Operating System and preferred package manager.
 Since this tutorial is about the CLI, I wouldn't advise you to download the GUI installer. :)

 ![The Windows GUI Installer](/content/blog/better-together-github-vonage-cli/windowsinstaller.png)